bjacobel/epstein/readme.md

 Contains a table `logistical`, which notes IDs of flight entries I suspect (based on description or aircraft identifier) to be maintenance, training or reposition flights (and thus not interesting to the manifest analysis, as the only passengers are usually pilots).

+Contains a table `canonical`, which contains a mapping of initializations, misspellings (in original document) and familiar names to canonical names.
+Note that this is in some instances informed speculation.
+An entry containing "JS" several rows after the first flight of "John Smith" likely indicates John Smith's second flight, but obviously cannot be confirmed.